learn-co-students/cli-data-gem-assessment-cb-000/NOTES.md

 * playing.rb -- This is my movies data/info scraper class/module
 * version.rb -- This defines my VERSION for the .gemspec file

 My **bin/now-playing** file is where I had the executable command to launch the app coded.
 I referenced the **lib/now_playing** for all the code to run in the app.

+My main problem is in the 'scraping' aspect of it all.
+I have done it on previous Ruby gems, but I guess I had a lot more "codealong" assistance on those.
+Here, I'm designing the code and I guess its just sort of a mental block that's preventing my brain from conceptualizing or finding those itty, bitty parts of the HTML/CSS that will allow me to pull the info/data I need for this assignment.